grst/bioqc_geo/40_heterogeneity_test.md

 easily possible to build two (in fact many) distinct, non-overlapping signatures matching the same tissue.

-In section \@ref(validating-signatures) we have created toroughly validated *reference signatures* for 9 tissues.
+In section \@ref(validating-signatures) we have created and validated *reference signatures* for 9 tissues.
 Even though we have demonstrated that each signature unambigously identifies its corresponding tissue (*i.e.* scores highest), the signatures could still be correlated.
 Some of them in fact are,